como-generar-una-red-wifi-con-el-esp8266-modo-ap

 void loop() { }

-By default, 4 devices can be connected to the network generated by the ESP8266, although the maximum number of stations that can be connected simultaneously can be changed from 0 to 8.
-Once the maximum number has been reached, any other station that wants to connect will be forced to wait until a connected station disconnects.
+By default, 4 devices can connect to the network generated by the ESP8266, although the maximum number of stations that can connect simultaneously can be changed from 0 to 8.
+Once the maximum number is reached, any other station trying to connect will be forced to wait until a connected station disconnects.

-For its part, the function WiFi.mode(…) sets the operating mode of the ESP8266, which can be:
+On the other hand, the WiFi.mode(…) function sets the operating mode of the ESP8266, which can be:

 WIFI_OFFOff